-4. If the loss of consciousness is a result of trauma or a head and/or neck injury is suspected, stabilize the cervical spine (apply a rigid cervical collar if available; see Head Injury) and carry out a rapid trauma survey (see General Rules of First Aid).
+4. If the loss of consciousness is a result of trauma or a head or neck injury is suspected, stabilize the cervical spine (apply a rigid cervical collar if available) and carry out a rapid trauma survey.

-6. If the loss of consciousness (in a nontrauma patient) is prolonged but the patient is hemodynamically stable (heart rate, blood pressure, and respiratory rate are within normal limits), you may place the patient in the recovery position (Figure 6 in Cardiac Arrest).
+6. If the loss of consciousness (in a nontrauma patient) is prolonged but the patient is hemodynamically stable (heart rate, blood pressure, and respiratory rate are within normal limits), you may place the patient in the recovery position (see Figure 3.3-4).

 7. If the patient does not regain consciousness, continue the management you have already initiated.
-Call for advanced help as required, depending on the patient’s requirements as well as your level of expertise and comfort (eg, unstable arrhythmia, refractory hypotension, a persistent Glasgow Coma Scale <8), and investigate for causes of coma (Table 1 in Coma).
+Call for advanced help as required, depending on the patient’s requirements as well as your level of expertise and comfort (eg, unstable arrhythmia, refractory hypotension, a persistent Glasgow Coma Scale score <8 [see Table 10.3-2]), and investigate for causes of coma (see Table 10.4-1).

 8. If the patient recovers rapidly, investigate for causes of the transient loss of consciousness.